 Daily calorie needs are based upon your age, sex, weight, height and activity level so they vary from person to person.
 Not sure how many calories you need each day?
 Check out the Facts Up Front nutrition calculator, answer five easy questions and you will get your estimated calorie needs.
 In addition, different health conditions mean some individuals may need more or less of certain nutrients.
 Know your needs to get the most out of the Facts Up Front.

 How can Campbell help?

 Campbell has joined this voluntary initiative to help consumers make quicker and easier informed choices.
-It’s estimated that about 90% of Campbell products will include the Facts Up Front by the beginning of 2014.
 So, be sure to keep an eye out for the new “keys” on your favorite soups, beverages, and snacks.
 And remember, you can always find nutrition information for Campbell products as well as menus and recipes at www.campbellnutrition.com.